 Advantage: A lot cheaper than other classes and lot easier to interact with Russians.

 Disadvantages:There is not much privacy; possibly spending a night or two hearing people’ snores; when leaving the coach and come back, you will note the weird smell in there; in case of having booked the superior bed, relying on the person below you to use the table and sit down.
-But do not worry, Russians are used with sharing!
+But do not worry, Russians are always sharing!

-Compartments or 2o class: They are also a 9 cabin coach but with 4 beds each and separated with doors, thus 36 beds in total.
+Compartments or 2o class: They are also a 9 cabin coach.
+But with 4 beds each and separated with doors.
+Thus, 36 beds in total.
 There are 2 bunk-beds in each bedroom and a table in between, plus the door.

 Advantage:It will provide you with more privacy and security.
 The interaction with your roommates is more likely to be deeper than the third class, as you will be sharing the same closed space.